Shahram Sarkani, Ph.D., P.E.

 J.P.
 Blackford, D.Eng.Read more

-In addition to teaching, Dr. Blackford serves as Doctoral Program Coordinator for School of Engineering Online Programs Office.
+In addition to teaching, Dr. Blackford serves as Doctoral Program Coordinator for School of Engineering and Applied Science Online Programs Office.
 Previously, he was director of the Science and Engineering Apprentice Program (SEAP), an Army and corporate sponsored program in the Washington, D.C. area, which nurtured high school and college students' interests in science, technology, engineering, and mathematics (STEM) careers.
 Prior to returning to his alma mater, he was the Senior Environmental Services Engineer at the American Public Power Association (APPA), where he provided technical, regulatory and compliance assistance to APPA members and staff on environmental and energy efficiency issues pertaining to utilities, including filing comments on environmental regulations with EPA, and updating APPA members about upcoming environmental regulations

 He is a member of the Tau Beta Pi engineering honor society and has served on the Tau Beta Pi Executive Council as the Association President from 2014 – 2016 and as Secretary in 2018, and currently serves as a District Director.